 First Studies and Experiments in Subliminal Messaging

-In the 1920, the folks on BBC were the first (as far as we know) to use subliminal messages to influence broader masses.
-It’s when they started broadcasting on radio for the first time – at a time, people thought that radio was something sinister, the voice of the devil (well, we can understand that – people talking from the inside of a box!), and the BBC wanted to change that attitude:
+In the 1920s, the folks on BBC were the first (as far as we know) to use subliminal messages to influence broader masses.
+It’s when they started broadcasting on radio for the first time – at a time, people thought that radio was something sinister, the voice of the devil (well, we can understand that – people talking from the inside of a box!) and the BBC wanted to change that attitude:

-James Vickary has conducted an experiment in a New Jersey movie theater: he used tachitoscope to flash the phrases “Drink Coca-Cola” and “Eat popcorn” for 1/2000 of a second during a movie, and he found that the sales increased (58% for popcorn, 18% for Coca Cola) after that.
+Subliminal MessagesJames Vickary has experimented with a New Jersey movie theatre: he used a tachistoscope to flash the phrases “Drink Coca-Cola” and “Eat popcorn” for 1/2000 of a second during a movie, and he found that the sales increased (58% for popcorn, 18% for Coca Cola) after that.

 Subliminal Messaging Today